paritoshgpt1/housie/README.md

 - Tail logs: `render logs -r <serviceId> --type runtime --output text --limit 200`.

 ### Troubleshooting
+- Local DB connection errors: confirm Postgres is running and credentials are correct.
 - `UnknownHostException` for Neon: remove quotes/newlines from `SPRING_DATASOURCE_URL` and ensure `sslmode=require`.
 - Startup fails on Render with `${PORT}`: Dockerfile uses `sh -c` to expand `$PORT` and passes it to webapp-runner; ensure you’re on latest.
 - Health failing: verify `/welcome` returns 200 and DB env vars are set.